schneider128k/machine_learning_course/README.md

 - [Notebook for classifying movie reviews, demonstrating underfitting and overfitting](https://colab.research.google.com/drive/1MkVt17ADEVsoRxUg6z_cU2SsOJ9HJnme)

-- Notebook for classifying movie reviews, using regularization and dropout to combat overfitting (TO DO!!!)

-TO DO: add dropout and regularization
+- [Notebook for classifying movie reviews, using regularization and dropout to combat overfitting](https://colab.research.google.com/drive/1OhaQjOI2L3TXDCuDefkZNWgIW120bXlB) (TO DO: add more details how regularization and dropout work)

 ---